 Finally, the most subtle one, is that a government doesn't distinguish between people who commit crimes out of malice and people who commit crimes earnestly believing they're doing the right thing.
 A conscientious vigilante will only apply retribution to the first case, while in the second case they will use at most the amount of force necessary to stop the crime and will express sympathy for the 'criminal'.

 So that's it for the principle-based arguments.
-Now there's a few concerns I want to put down about how this kind of society would work out in practice.
+Now there's a few concerns I want to put down about how a society without government would work out in practice.
 First of all, you might argue that if everyone acted with this vigilantist mindset there would be a lot of conflict in the world.
 Wouldn't everyone just resort to violence to punish anyone who does anything they don't like?
-No. That couldn't be more false.
+That couldn't be more false.
 For one thing, that's exactly how we do things right now.
 Anyone who doesn't like an activity can vote for it to be made illegal, and if 51% of people agree with them, the government threatens everyone into submitting to those people.
 More importantly, it's fallacious to compare a governed society where most people are cooperative and won't break the law even if they can get away with it to an Anarchy where we assume everyone will always victimize the weak if they can.
 That's not how you do comparison in a rational manner.
 If you observe that most people in your country are at least somewhat conscientious, then you must consider a hypothetical Anarchy that is the same way.
 Ask yourself if the people you know would actually act any different if the government disappeared.
 (Obviously there will be criminals.
 I was just about to get to that.)

 Disincentivization of violence.
-When two justice agencies disagree on a case, instead of fighting each other over it, they have every incentive to try their hardest to find a peaceful solution.
+When two anarchist protection agencies disagree on a case, instead of fighting each other over it, they have every incentive to try their hardest to find a peaceful solution.
 Why?
 Because violence is expensive!
 If you go to war with another justice agency, your employees are going to die, and new people won't want to work for your organization because they don't want to die.
 Not to mention you'll lose customers because most people would rather hire someone who's going to try harder to solve disputes peacefully.
 Compare this to living under a government, where the police are a unified group with such a monopoly on military force that no one can effectively challenge them, so they don't really pay any cost for the violence they commit.
 And whatever costs they do rack up are distributed across the entire country through taxes instead of being centered on the people responsible.

 What about the poor?